 (2) Diagnose flood stage ( cmf_calc_fldstg_mod.F90).

 In cmf_calc_fldstg_mod .F90, the flood stage is diagnosed from the water storage at each grid cell.
 River channel water storage, Sr, floodplain water storage, Sf , river water depth, Dr, floodplain water depth, Df , and flooded area, Af , are diagnosed from the total water storage of a grid point, S, by solving either of simultaneous equations (3.1) or (3.2).
 Either of the simultaneous equations (3.1) or (3.2) is chosen by comparing the total water storage, S, and the flood initiation storage, Sini.
 The flood initiation storage is given as, Sini=BWL, where B is channel depth, W is channel width, and L is channel length.
 For the case that the total water storage, S, is less or equal to the flood initiation storage, Sini, the simultaneous equations (3.1) are applied:

+Sr=SDr=SrWLSf=0Df=0 Af=0 (3.1)